Cobb Power Station: Hume Pipe Company scheme

 In 1935, the Waimea and Golden Bay Electric Power Boards, together with Nelson City Council, supported a proposal by the Hume Pipe Company to construct a hydro power station on the Cobb River.

 The Hume Pipe Company was an Australian-based company active in mining and manufacture of asbestos.
 It was led by Walter Hume who invented the spun concrete pipe.
 The company was interested in mining in the Tākaka and Collingwood areas, and combining the extraction of asbestos from the upper Tākaka River and cement from Tarakohe.
 However, they required a large supply of electricity, and proposed the development of a hydro power station on the Cobb River where it descended around 2000 ft in a direct line of less than 3 mi.
 The scheme was to divert water from the upper reaches of the Cobb River, and then through tunnels and penstocks to the powerhouse, located at the junction of the Tākaka and Cobb Rivers.

+It was Henry Chaffey who was mining asbestos in the area.
+Chaffey had also, since 1923, kept rainfall records and Cobb River flow rates; this was invaluable for the design of the power station.

 A 40-year licence was granted to Hume Pipe Company in July 1935, on the basis that they were to sell surplus electricity for use in the Nelson region, and that power should be delivered within two years.
 However, in 1936, the Hume Pipe Company failed to raise the necessary capital to commence construction of the scheme.
 Work began on construction of an access road from Upper Tākaka to the site of the power station.
 In 1938, Hume asked the New Zealand government to underwrite an issue of debenture capital, but this was rejected by the Minister of Finance, Walter Nash.